January 29 2020 – Talya Cayce

 Everybody knows water is not only great for your skin but for overall health as well.
 What people might not know is that when a person is dehydrated, the organs source water from the blood, which in turn suck water from the skin.
 This chain reaction will make your skin appear dry and feel dry; your eye sunken and sullen.
 If this reaction continues, premature aging sets in.

 So, guzzle up!
 No coffee and cola and Kool-Aids don’t count.
 Drink pure H20, at least 8 8oz glasses a day for a start.
-This year make a vow to drink like fish.
+This year make a vow to drink like a fish.
 Drink all day.
 Bringing that giant water flask would be a good idea.

-Regular exercise helps to keep decrease unhealthy levels of the stress hormone, Cortisol.
+Regular exercise helps to decrease unhealthy levels of the stress hormone, Cortisol.
 Stress or too much Cortisol can cause skin breakouts and the breaking down of collagen, leading to sagging and wrinkling.